Intelligent Reflecting Surface (IRS)-Aided Covert Wireless Communications with Delay Constraint: Covert Communication Design with Global Channel State Information

-The formulated optimization problem \eqref{PF1} jointly designs the reflection amplitudes and phase shifts of the IRS, where only designing the phase shifts of the IRS serves as a special case.
-In addition, based on \eqref{PF1} we can reveal whether $\rho_n=1$ is optimal or not in the context of IRS-assisted covert communications.
-Considering a finite blocklength, we note that the IRS-assisted covert communication is significantly different from that without an IRS, since Willie has mixed signals from the direct-path and reflect-path in the former system.
-Although the reflected signals can potentially improve the communication quality from Alice to Bob, they may also facilitate Willie's detection, if the beamforming of the IRS is not designed properly.
+We note that the considered representative single-antenna setup enables us to identify the fundamental reasons why IRS is beneficial to covert communications and to facilitate us to draw useful insights regarding the impacts of different system parameters on the system performance.
+The extension of the considered setup to the one with multi-antenna transceivers (e.g., Alice, Bob, and Willie) requires the joint optimization of transmit beamforming and IRS's reflection coefficients.
+For this joint optimization, the number of data streams transmitted from Alice to Bob and the observation correlation at different antennas should be considered.
+In addition, the number of antennas at Alice and Willie could significantly affect the optimal design together with the achievable communication covertness of such a multi-antenna system, e.g., the conditions for achieving perfect communication covertness.
+This is beyond the scope of the paper and such an extension is left for future work.

 Before solving the problem (P1), in the following theorem, we first identify the conditions for achieving perfect covertness (i.e., $\mathcal{D}(\mathbb{P}_0|\mathbb{P}_1) =0$) with non-zero transmit power in the considered IRS-assisted covert communication system.
-We note that when the blocklength is finite, perfect covertness is not achievable in covert communication systems without an IRS (e.g., \cite{Shihao2018Delay,Shu2019Delay}).
+We note that when the blocklength is finite, perfect covertness is not achievable in covert communication systems without an IRS (e.g., \cite{Shihao2018Delay}).

 \begin{theorem} Perfect covertness can be achieved with non-zero transmit power, i.e., the below optimization problem

 is feasible, if and only if $\sum_{n=1}^N|a_n|\geq |h_{aw}|$, where $a_n$ is the $n$-th element of $\mathbf{a}=\mathrm{diag}(\mathbf{h}^H_{rw})\mathbf{h}_{ar}$. \end{theorem}